I got a candid question from a reader named Jon:

 If the universe was “designed” then how do you explain these very real things we deal with?

-And I know you are a Christians so I can only assume you will give me a Christian answer to these problems.
+And I know you are a Christian so I can only assume you will give me a Christian answer to these problems.
 But since you are a big proponent of logic and reason, please try and answer these using those tools, instead of faith.”

 The first thing I’d like to say is: I think this question is the REAL reason people doubt that the universe is designed.
 In short: “If an omniscient powerful being created the world, then why is it so pathetic and dysfunctional?”